slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Naval Ravikant*

 <!--
+> *"You're never going to get rich renting out your time."
+-- Naval Ravikant*
+> *"Trade money for time, not time for money.
+You're going to run out of time first."
+-- Naval Ravikant*
+> *"Earn with your mind, not with your time."
+-- Naval Ravikant*

 - There’s nothing wrong in specialization -- it’s how we stay sane.
 A very workable and easy to understand formula early in your career is specialize in two things; you don’t have to be better at X and better at Y than everyone you meet, you have to be "better at X than anyone who is better at Y" and "better at Y than anyone who is better at X." This is very, very achievable, regardless of how highly competent your local set of peers is.
-- you're never going to get rich renting out your time. -- Naval Ravikant*
-- trade money for time, not time for money.
-You're going to run out of time first. -- Naval Ravikant*
-- earn with your mind, not with your time. -- Naval Ravikant* -->
+-->

 ### Specialist or generalist?